AnandhiRamaiah/AzIntegrationServices/integration-services.md

 ![event_hubs_architecture](./Assets/event_hubs_architecture.png)

 - Lightweight notification of a condition or a state change
-- Publisher of the event has no expectation about how the event is handled
+- *Publisher* of the Event has no expectation about how the event is handled
-- Consumer of the event decides what to do with the notification
+- *Consumer* of the Event decides what to do with the notification
-- Events can be discrete units or part of a series
+- *Events* can be discrete units or part of a series
-  - Discrete events report state change and are actionable
+  - Discrete Events report state change and are actionable
-  - Series events report a condition and are analysable.
-The events are time-ordered and interrelated
+  - Series Events report a condition and are analysable; time-ordered and interrelated

 ### Messages